We all know someone—or it may be ourselves—who has experienced depression, anxiety, loneliness, exhaustion... or just feeling crap.

-So we reached out to Christine Macfarlane, the President of New Zealand Association of Counsellors who has had over 25 years in the industry, and is a mindfulness and wellbeing educator.
-We learnt why it’s okay to not be okay, and the everyday habits to implement that may increase your mental wellbeing—from meditation and gentle exercise, to putting your phone down and spending more time in nature.
+We spoke with Christine Macfarlane, the President of the New Zealand Association of Counsellors, who has over 25 years' experience and is a mindfulness and wellbeing educator.
+Christie shared why it’s okay to not be okay, and the everyday habits to implement that may increase your mental wellbeing from meditation and gentle exercise to putting your phone down and spending more time in nature.

 Understand It’s Okay To Not Be Okay

-Christine says the number one most important thing to know is that it’s okay to not be okay.
-It’s okay to feel that this is hard, that every day life is a struggle.
-We have to give ourselves permission to feel and acknowledge these feelings.
-It’s okay to feel scared, alone, worried and isolated.
-This is something we have never had to deal with in our world.
-We are trying to navigate the unknown and are living with uncertainty.
+Macfarlane says the most important thing to know is that it’s okay to not be okay.
+We have to give ourselves permission to feel scared, alone, worried and isolated.
 Don’t minimise your struggles.
-The more we push it away and pretend it’s not happening, it will come out in other ways such as physical health problems.
+The more we push these things away and pretend they're not happening, the more potential they have to present in other ways.

-Acknowledge your feelings, breathe into them, and importantly don’t compare your suffering to someone else’s.
-All suffering is suffering and is relative.
+Acknowledge your feelings, breathe into them and, importantly, don’t compare your suffering to someone else’s.
 It’s not a competition.

 Spend Time In Nature

-When we spend time in nature, everything unwinds.
-All tension lets go.
-Being in nature gives you the sense that life is bigger than what is going on in your own little world, that’s because nature has its own cycles.
-Listen to the sounds of birds, waves crashing against the shore, the sound of wind through trees, and see the golden sun rising in the morning.
-You can breathe easier, away from cars and pollution.
+Seriously—being in nature gives you the sense that life is bigger than what is going on in your own world.
+Listen to the sounds of birds, waves crashing against the shore, the sound of wind through trees, and see the sun rising in the morning.

 Spending time in nature gives you a different perspective of your struggles and challenges.
-It doesn’t change our problems, but it gives us space to look at them, as Jon Kabat-Zinn has said, we are not human doings.
-We are human beings.
-When we are in nature we can just let go and be.
+It doesn’t change our problems, but it gives us space to look at them.

 Take Some Gentle Exercise

-Research has shown that exercise not only improves our physical health, it also has a profound impact on our mental wellbeing, too.
-Moving your body is one of the best things you can do if you have depression or anxiety, or to just boost your mood—as it releases feel-good hormones called endorphins.
-Regular exercise can also relive stress, improve memory and help you sleep better.
+Research has shown that exercise not only improves our physical health, it also has a profound impact on our mental wellbeing too.
+Moving your body is one of the best things you can do if you have depression or anxiety, or to just boost your mood, as it releases feel-good endorphins.
+Regular exercise can also relieve stress, improve memory and help you sleep better.

-Christine says that while we do need high impact exercise at times, if you’re not feeling your best, try some gentle exercise.
-High impact exercise is great, but we also need to be doing low impact exercise that gives us time to breathe and reconnect with our bodies.
-Yoga, tai chi, swimming and walking are all great examples of exercise to do if you’re feeling down, though when it comes to exercise, the most important thing is to find something you like and that works for you.
+Macfarlane says that while high-impact exercise is beneficial at times, if you’re not feeling your best, try something more gentle.
+Yoga, tai chi, swimming and walking are all great examples of exercise to do if you’re feeling down, but the most important thing is to find something you like that works for you.